-Connecting Community to Environmental Issues though Art
+Connecting Community through Public Art

 Partnering with the Concord Division of Natural Resources, this annual collaborative project celebrates all the arts -- sculpture, poetry, dance, and dramatic readings encourage the intersection of art, nature, and community in a historic natural setting.These seasonal exhibtions take place in the Hapgood Wright Town Forest.

-A new and growing extension of the Go Out Doors exhibition, Go Out Doors - Neighbors expands the original concept of artfully decorated doors in public spaces to connect neighboring towns, trails, and parks all across the region.
+A evolving and growing extension of the Go Out Doors exhibition, Go Out Doors - Neighbors expands the original concept of artfully decorated doors in public spaces to connect neighboring towns, trails, and parks all across the region.

-Part of The Umbrella's spring 2021 Artfest, this self-guided exhibition features outdoor, air-inspired artwork by regional artists that engages the element of Air -- whether banner, windchime, pinwheel, or any other creative forms -- installed in Concord Conservation Land sites townwide.
+Part of The Umbrella's spring 2021 Artfest, this self-guided exhibition featured outdoor, air-inspired artwork by regional artists that engages the element of Air -- whether banner, windchime, pinwheel, or any other creative forms -- installed in Concord Conservation Land sites townwide.

 An exhibition of doors painted by nine artists and installed on the West Concord section of the Bruce Freeman Rail Trail, inspired by the En Plein Air installation on NYC’s High Line, encourages healthful outdoors activity and provides inspiration, whimsy, irony, reflection, connection, curiosity, spirituality, and joy.